iebb/bitsocks/README.md

 #### A lightweight Bitcoin-accepting Front-End for mengskysama/shadowsocks
 Demo: http://h.og.gs/

-Make sure to change config.php and import import.sql

 Donations Welcomed: 18dgui9RA4964MGQuGgm4BqPdrxRXJAUc8

 Using Blockchain.info API, so we don't need to run bitcoind on server.

-Account Details will be sent via E-Mail when a deposit is done.

 ### Install:
+	Make sure to change config.php and import import.sql

+	Upd: Also gateways/[gateway_name].config.php

 	Run shadowsocks-manyuser, then just upload the script to your web server, and import the database :)

+Account Details will be sent via E-Mail when a deposit is done.
 ### Sample Outgoing Mail:
 ```
 	Hi [e-mail address],